maxmekiska/arguing_predictors/documentation/docs/installation.md

 conda install jupyter notebook
 ```

 Now, all dependencies for the program need to be installed.
-First, pip install torch v.1.6 from [here](https://pytorch.org/get-started/previous-versions/).
+First, pip install torch v.1.6 from <a href="https://pytorch.org/get-started/previous-versions/">here</a>.
 I recommend to use the CPU only version.

 As indicated on the official PyTorch website, the CPU version for Windows (and Linux) can be installed by executing: